Ericawanja/Javascript-project-challenge/4- Random Quote generator/README.md

-# Random Quote Generator
+# 4. Random Quote Generator
-This app provides three main fuctionalities.
+This app provides the following fuctionalities.

 1. Generate the quote by clicking New Quote button.
 2. Convert the text to speech using web speech API